xiaominwei/10601/report-draft.md

 ### 2.5.Logistic Regression

 Logistic regression is one of the most useful linear classifier in machine learning.

-TODO
+Logistic regression measures the relationship between the categorical dependent variable and one or more independent variables by estimating probabilities using a logistic function, which is the cumulative logistic distribution.
+The logistic function is shown below:

+$$
+a = \frac{1}{1+exp(-b)}
+$$

+We can use Maximum Conditional Likelihood Estimation(MCLE) to train the model.

 ### 2.6.Neural Network